defold/doc/docs/en/manuals/adapting-graphics-to-screen-size.md

 ## Retro/8-bit graphics

 Retro/8-bit graphics often refer to games emulating the graphical style of old game consoles or computers with their low resolution and limited color palette.
-As an example the Nintendo Entertainment System (NES) had a screen resolution of 256x240, the C64 320x200 and the Gameboy had 160x144, all of which are only a fraction of the size of modern screens.
+As an example the Nintendo Entertainment System (NES) had a screen resolution of 256x240, the Commodore 64 had 320x200 and the Gameboy had 160x144, all of which are only a fraction of the size of modern screens.
 In order to make games emulating this graphical style and screen resolution playable on a modern high resolution screen the graphics has to be upscaled or zoomed several times.
 One simple way of doing this is to draw all of your graphics in the low resolution and style that you wish to emulate and zoom the graphics when it is rendered.
 This can easily be achieved in Defold using the render script and the [Fixed Projection](/manuals/render/#_default_view_projection) set to a suitable zoom value.

-Let's take this tileset and player character and use them for an 8-bit retro game with a resolution of 320x200:
+Let's take this tileset and player character ([source](https://ansimuz.itch.io/grotto-escape-game-art-pack)) and use them for an 8-bit retro game with a resolution of 320x200:

 ![](images/screen_size/retro-player.png)